josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_exports.md

 public SpellElements MySpellElements { get; set; }
 ```

-Integers used as bit flags can store multiple true/false (boolean)
+Integers used as bit flags can store multiple `true`/`false` (boolean)
 values in one property.
-By using the Flags property hint, any of the given
+By using the `Flags` property hint, any of the given
 flags can be set from the editor.

 ```